 This COVID-19 Tracker Shiny app allows easy comparison of cumulative outcomes and growth rates of the COVID-19 coronavius between countries using the data provided by the Johns Hopkins University Coronavirus Resource Center.

 Users can select any of the country/region units available in the entire JHU GSSE dataset, standardize them on the x-axis using “Days since N”, and automatically generate clean level- and log- plots with dynamically rendered titles and axis labels.
-The data in the app is timestamped and updated automatically along with the JSU CSSE repo, and there are download buttons for the plots and filtered long-format data tables use for those plots in PNG and CSV formats, respectively.

 Currently, a maximum of six countries can be compared at a time to allow for better readability of the resulting plots.
 Users can select between total confirmed cases, deaths, and total recovered as the different y-axis outcome variables.